Long-Term Goal 1: Recruit, support and retain distinguished faculty (CAA Standard 2.0 Faculty)

 Strategy 2: Develop and implement a 10-year capital and infrastructure plan based on actual enrollments while in the 3rd year of Candidacy (in order to implement after accreditation is obtained) and Review the 5-year strategic plan.

 Measurable Objective: Faculty will meet with advisory committee yearly to discuss progress in developing the program.
-Yearly retreat with faculty to review the strategic plan.
+Yearly retreat (summer) with faculty to review the strategic plan.

 Schedule: Will complete by Fall 2025.